McDonald’s franchises in Middle East at odds over Israel-Hamas war

 The controversy has also revived discussion of the so-called Golden Arches theory of conflict prevention, popularised by Friedman in his 1999 book The Lexus and The Olive Tree.

-The theory – that countries with enough wealth and stability to support a major chain like McDonald’s do not go to war with each other – has been widely discredited following conflicts among countries with the brand, including the 1998-99 Kosovo War and Russia’s invasion of Ukraine.
+The theory – that countries with enough wealth and stability to support major chains like McDonald’s do not go to war with each other – has been widely discredited after conflicts between countries with the brand, including the 1998-99 Kosovo War and Russia’s invasion of Ukraine.

 McDonald’s does not have any outlets in Gaza or the occupied West Bank but Israel has clashed with Hezbollah fighters in neighbouring Lebanon, which does have the American chain.